 As a member it is important to think back to your session.
 How did you feel?
 Was there anything a member could have done to make you feel welcome and at ease?

-Here are a couple of tips you can do as a member to help new members to the club feel welcome and continue attending;
+Here are a couple of tips you can do as a member to help new members to the club or society feel welcome and continue attending;

 - Talk and engage with new members.
 Introduce yourself and ask them questions about themselves.